Zeytal CLI

 exactly in that order.

-The command is executable from the project’s root directory or by specifying a root directory path.
+The command is executable from the project’s current working directory or by specifying a current working directory path.

 in zeytal generate